abpframework/abp/docs/en/UI/Angular/Chart-Component.md

 export class YourFeatureModule {}
 ```

-Then, `abp-chart` component can be used:
+Then, `abp-chart` component can be used.
+See an example:

 ```ts
 // chart-demo.component.ts